Table of content

 That is why eCommerce application development may cost you either $80K or $150K and even more.
 It’s hard to predict the initial cost in advance.
 If you need precise numbers, feel free to drop us a line on your eCommerce app idea and product demands.
 We will provide you with detailed information.

-To make a long story short, today's eCommerce business is experiencing a boom for several reasons: significant usage of smartphones, pandemia, consumers’ desire to seek new, and other global circumstances.
+To make a long story short, today's eCommerce app development business is experiencing a boom for several reasons: significant usage of smartphones, pandemia, consumers’ desire to seek new, and other global circumstances.

 How do I develop an eCommerce mobile app?